-The general theory and practice of color and its uses in painting, interior design, architecture, and computer-based design.
-The course includes color mixing, color matching, color harmonies, color interactions, and the effects of different lighting sources on color.
+This course includes color mixing, color matching, color harmonies, color interactions, and the effects of different lighting sources on color.
 The physics and biology of color are explained, and various cultures' use of color is discussed.
 Color as it applies to still life, landscape, and portraiture is demonstrated and practiced.
-(CSU/UC) AA/AS Area C, CSU Area C-1
+(CSU/UC) CSU Area C-1, AA/AS Area C on the fine arts approach to printmaking, although the relationship of these processes to the graphic arts is explored.
+Formal and individual critiques of work.
+(CSU/UC) CSU Area C-1, AA/AS Area C